caiogimenes/caiogimenes/README.md

-# Hello, I'm Caio Gimenes! 👋
+# Hello!👋

-Data Science graduate student.
+Data Science graduate student working at Brazilian Army.
 I have been diving into the world of Data Stream Machine Learning.

 ## Connect 🤝:
 - **LinkedIn**: [Caio Gimenes](https://www.linkedin.com/in/caio-gimenes-profile/)